This post discusses research on fermented foods and shares the 10 best fermented foods for your diet.

 DO FERMENTED FOODS IMPROVE GUT HEALTH?

-- Improve digestive health: Probiotics in the form of good-for-you bacteria promote improvements in the function of the intestine.
-Nutrient absorption is positively affected, and the intestinal barrier function is protected.
+- May improve digestive health:ย Probiotics in the form of good-for-you bacteria promote improvements in the function of the intestine because nutrient absorption can be positively affected, which helps protect the intestinal barrier to avoid leaky gut.

-- Boost your immune system: The bacteria that live in your digestive system impact your immunity.
-Fermented foods can give you a boost and help ward off illness.
-The vitamins in these foods can also help you feel better faster when you do get sick.
+- May boost your immune system:ย Fermented foods can give you a boost andย help ward off illness.
+The vitamins in these foods can also help youย feel better fasterย when you do get sick.

-- Aid in digestion: Fermented foods are easier to digest.
-Nutrient absorption is enhanced in fermented foods.
-Additionally, foods like beans are broken down and digested easier when fermented.
+- May aid in digestion:ย Fermented foods are easier to digest, and they can enhance nutrient absorption.
+Additionally, foods like beans are broken down andย digested easier when fermented.

-- Relieve symptoms of digestive disorders: People who have illnesses like irritable bowel syndrome may find symptoms like bloating and gas are somewhat relieved by fermented foods.
+- May relieve symptoms of digestive disorders:ย People who have illnesses like irritable bowel syndrome may find symptoms like bloating and gas are somewhatย relieved by fermented foods.

 WHAT ARE THE TOP 10 FERMENTED FOODS?